vin0010/SystemDesign/Concepts.md

   - WebSocket
     - Unlike http, bidirectional communication
     - Connection established
+    - Once connection down, it won't automatically reestablish connection
+    - Connection initiated by client.
+    - It is bi-directional and persistent.
+It starts its life as a HTTP connection and could be “upgraded” via some well-defined handshake to a WebSocket connection.
+  - Long polling
+    - Need to set/reset header for every request
+  - Server sent events
+    - Uni directional ( server to client )
+    - Once connection down, it automatically reestablishes connection.
 - Load balancers
   - Convey the type of load balancing ( Active passive etc )
   - Improves system availability